The Pullman-Bradley Lightweight Coaches

 From the time the first group of cars was delivered in 1935, these cars served the New Haven well with many still in service until the end of the New Haven in 1968.
 The cars were transferred to new owners Penn Central in 1969 but revenue service was limited and scrapping began.
 None of the coaches was used in Amtrak service when they took over Northeast passenger rail service from Penn Central.

-As far as HO scale models go, as mentioned above American Flyer made a “shorty” version before 1940.
-At the time, many passenger cars were shortened from prototype length to accommodate small-radius model railroad curves commonly used on layouts at that time.
+As mentioned above American Flyer made a “shorty” version before 1940.
+At the time, many passenger cars were shortened from prototype length to accommodate small-radius model railroad curves commonly used on layouts.
 For more than 30 years that was the only choice for a “ready-to-run” model or for attempting to kit-bash a prototype length coach.
 Bennington Scale Models released a multi-media kit (photo-etched brass sides and vestibule steps, wood roof, die-cast details) of the 10-window coach in the early ‘70’s (my kit instructions were drawn in 1966 and revised in 1972) that, until 2010 was the most accurately detailed model one could hope to build.

 The kit was designed so the side skirts could be customized by the modeler to represent every period from delivery (full side skirts) to the end of the New Haven (skirts completely removed except a small section by the vestibule steps).